HarperDB/real-time-template/README.md

-# HarperDB Application Template
+# HarperDB Real-Time Application Template

-This is a template for building [HarperDB](https://www.harperdb.io/) applications.
+This is a template for building [HarperDB](https://www.harperdb.io/) real-time applications.
 You can download this repository as a starting point for building applications with HarperDB.
 To get started, make sure you have [installed HarperDB](https://docs.harperdb.io/docs/install-harperdb), which can be quickly done with `npm install -g harperdb`.
 You can run your application from the directory where you downloaded the contents of this repository with:

 `harperdb run /path/to/your-app`